chrisl8/Witchazzan/README.md

 ## Code Standards

 I am using [Prettier](https://prettier.io/) and [Eslint](https://eslint.org/).
 The configurations for both are in the code.
-Don't worry about it if you don't want to run them, I will not reject any pull requests based on formatting, but if you want to "fit in" run your code through Prettier and Eslint first.
+Don't worry about it if you don't want to run them, I will not reject any pull requests based on formatting.
-NOTE: I assume you may and will set some things that Eslint complains about to "ignore" inline.
+If you do use Eslint I assume you may and will set some things that Eslint complains about to "ignore" inline.
 That is perfectly fine and legitimate.
-Do not be a slave to Eslint, just run it and see what it says, and if you want to fix it, do so, if not, mark it as ignored inline.
+Do not be a slave to Eslint, just run it and see what it says, and if you want to fix it, do so, if not, mark it as ignored inline if the red marks bother you.
-They are [easy to set up](https://imgs.xkcd.com/comics/will_it_work.png), and your IDE and VIM should both support them easily.
+Prettier and Eslint are [easy to set up](https://imgs.xkcd.com/comics/will_it_work.png), and your IDE and VIM should both support them.
+If not, just commit your code and I will clean it up later.
+Messy code that works is better than no code.

 ## Requirements